Documentation – Beta v23.1

 Summary: Sum the squares of the scan lines to obtain the edge variance, then use it to calculate information capacity.

 The Edge variance Information capacity calculation is described in detail in the white paper, New Slanted-Edge Image Quality Measurements: the Edge variance calculation, and in the paper presented at Electronic Imaging 2023, “Measuring Camera Information Capacity with Slanted Edges.
-The concise descriptions on this page omit many of the details in the two linked documents.

 The calculation starts with images of slanted edges, (Original ROIbelow), typically made from a 4:1 contrast chart (chart contrasts between 2:1 and 10:1 are acceptable).
 In addition to the binning/summing described above, the squares of the scan lines are summed.
 This allows the variance of the edge, σs2(x), which is equivalent to the signal-dependent noise power, N(x), to be calculated.